Monday, April 21, 2014

 * The appropriate church government.

-These are a few issues in which various Christians, and various Christian church communities, have various convictions and practices based on their Biblical interpretations.
+These are a few issues in which various Christians, and various Christian church communities, have various convictions and practices, usually based on the Biblical interpretations of founding members.

 Taking "The History of Christianity" at CCU under the incredible teaching of Dr. Megan DeVore, I learned of the historical reasons for various denominational convictions, which helps me to understand why certain practices are so engrained in certain communities, even when they drastically differ with other Christian communities.